-The WUE Tuition Discount is available beginning Fall 2022 and is renewable for up to eight semesters (fall and spring only), or until you receive a baccalaureate degree (whichever comes first), as long as you continue to meet WUE good standing and renewal requirements as established by The U. The WUE Tuition Discount does not apply to summer enrollment.
-The WUE Tuition Discount will not cover the charges for any withdrawn courses.
+The WUE Tuition Discount is available beginning Fall 2023 and is renewable for up to eight semesters (fall and spring only), or until you receive a baccalaureate degree (whichever comes first), as long as you continue to meet WUE good standing and renewal requirements as established by The U. The WUE Tuition Discount does not apply to summer enrollment or Learning Abroad programs.

-It is not possible to gain State of Utah residency while receiving the WUE Tuition Discount (for more details, see https://admissions.utah.edu/undergraduate-residency-reclassification).
+It is not possible to gain State of Utah residency while receiving the WUE Tuition Discount.
+For more information, please visit https://admissions.utah.edu/information-resources/residency/.

 |Good Standing and Renewal Requirements||